 I entered and departed the country via the city and used it as a jumping-off point for trips to the coffee region to the west and San Blas Islands to the northeast.

-Of course, I didn't miss an opportunity to visit the Panama Canal while there.
+Of course, I didn't miss an opportunity to visit the famous Panama Canal.

 Related: 10 Incredible Things to Do in Panama

 On my first full day in Panama, I took a taxi from Casco Viejo to the Miraflores Locks, the last lock before ships reached Panama Bay and the Pacific Ocean.

-Three locks control the height of ships, allowing them to move from Gatun Lake (which empties into the Caribbean) to Panama Bay (and vice versa).
+Three locks control the height of ships, allowing them to move from Gatun Lake (which empties into the Caribbean Sea) to Panama Bay (and vice versa).

-The canal features two lanes and modern cargo ships explicitly built to use every inch of space they afford.
+The canal features two lanes, and modern cargo ships are built to use every inch of space they afford.

 I spent less than one hour at the Miraflores Locks, watching ships pass through and walking through the small indoor exhibition.

 Boquete (Coffee Region)

-To reach Boquete, a small town in the heart of Panama's western coffee region, I hopped an Air Panama prop plane for the 45-minute flight from Panama City to David.
+To reach Boquete, a great place in the heart of Panama's western coffee region, I hopped on an Air Panama prop plane for the 45-minute flight from Panama City to David.

-From David, it was a one-hour drive north to Boquete, a small town on the eastern side of Volcan Baru, the highest point in Panama (3,475 meters).
+From David, it was a one-hour drive north to Boquete on the eastern side of Volcan Baru, the highest point in Panama (11,400 feet / 3,475 meters).

-There's not much to see in Boquete, just the usual assortment of hotels, hostels, restaurants, and tour agencies.
+There's not much to see in Boquete, just the usual hotels, hostels, restaurants, and tour agencies.

 Where to Stay

-I stayed at Hostal Refugio del Rio, which was nice because there was some outdoor garden seating by the small Caldera River, which runs through town.
-It's more akin to a stream or brook.
+I stayed at Hostal Refugio del Rio, which was nice because there was some outdoor garden seating by the Caldera River, which runs through town.

 Best Things to Do